shahin-jafarzadeh/h-index_ADS/README.md

 # h-index from SAO/NASA Astrophysics Data System (ADS)

-The package includes a Python code to automatically fetch h-index from SAO/NASA Astrophysics Data System (ADS) for a given ORCID (Open Researcher and Contributor ID), and an exmaple PHP code on how to display the h-index on a webpage.
+The package includes a Python code to automatically fetch h-index from SAO/NASA Astrophysics Data System (ADS) for a given ORCID (Open Researcher and Contributor ID), and an exmaple PHP code (see below) on how to display the h-index on a webpage.

 ## Prepare the Python code
 * Creat an account at the [SAO/NASA Astrophysics Data System (ADS)](https://ui.adsabs.harvard.edu), if you do not already have one.